skyduy/simple-qq-bot/Readme.md

 - Then install the package used in python:

-change directory into simple-qq-bot by `cd simple-qq-bot`
+Change directory into simple-qq-bot by `cd simple-qq-bot`.

-install the package by `pip install -r requirements.txt`
+Install the package by `pip install -r requirements.txt`.

 ## How to run

-- Create database and create user with privilege.
+- Create database and user with appropriate privilege.
-- Modify some settings in config.py
+- Modify some settings in config.py.
-- run the two commands `perl x.pl` and `python qq_bot.py` respectively
+- Run the two commands `perl x.pl` and `python qq_bot.py` respectively.

 ## Acknowledgement